-It’s certainly a big SUV and while it may not be quite as overtly sporting as models such as the Porsche Cayenne Coupe, BMW X6 and Mercedes GLE Coupe – the Range Rover majors more on cruising comfort than sporting prowess – it’s still a genuine competitor for these models.
+It’s certainly a big SUV and while it may not be quite as overtly sporting as models such as the Porsche Cayenne Coupe, BMW X6 and Mercedes GLE Coupe – the Range Rover majors more on cruising comfort than sporting prowess – it’s still a genuine competitor for these models, with impressive handling for its size.
 What's more, the Range Rover Sport lives up to its heritage with surprising off-road capability thanks to highly adjustable air suspension and a clever four-wheel-drive system called Terrain Response.

-Business users, meanwhile, will be a fan of the P400e plug-in hybrid, which combines a 2.0-litre petrol engine, battery pack and electric motor to produce the equivalent of 399bhp.
-That's enough for 0-62mph in just 6.7 seconds, while promising up to 86.9mpg if you make a lot of short journeys around town that make the most of its electric range.
+Business users, meanwhile, will be fans of the P400e plug-in hybrid, which combines a 2.0-litre petrol engine, battery and electric motor to produce the equivalent of 399bhp.
+That's enough for 0-62mph in just 6.3 seconds, while promising up to 86.4mpg if you make a lot of short journeys around town that make the most of its electric range.
 CO2 emissions of 74-85g/km mean a low Benefit-in-Kind (BiK) rate company car tax.

 Those who want to truly underline the Sport in the Range Rover Sport's name are catered for by Jaguar Land Rover’s Special Vehicle Operations (SVO) division.
 This is the crack squad responsible for the Jaguar F-Type SVR, and that muscle-bound sports car shares its 567bhp supercharged 5.0-litre engine with the Range Rover Sport SVR.
-It'll do 0-62mph in a scant 4.5 seconds, at the considerable cost of an 18.9mpg appetite for fuel.
+It'll get from 0-62mph in a scant 4.5 seconds but economy comes in at just 19.3mpg as a result.
 That's only fractionally less economical than the regular 518bhp version of that engine, though.

-During the Range Rover Sport's last round of updates, its looks were updated to bring it closer to the svelte Velar, both outside – with a slimmer front grille and matching headlights – and inside, where a cutting-edge two-tier infotainment system steals the show.
+During the Range Rover Sport's last round of updates, its design was refreshed to bring it closer to the svelte Velar, both outside – with a slimmer front grille and matching headlights – and inside, where a cutting-edge two-tier infotainment system steals the show.
 Regardless of trim level, the interior feels well appointed with soft and luxurious materials, while the large boot also makes the Sport very practical.
 A third row of seats can be added, too, but the space offered is only suitable for children.

 There are plenty of reasons for passengers to be happy, too, with spacious and comfortable seats front and rear.
-There’s also lots of standard and optional equipment, with even entry-level HSE cars getting heated front and back seats, 20-inch alloy wheels, front and rear parking sensors, cruise control and the InControl Touch Pro infotainment system.
+There’s also lots of standard and optional equipment, with even entry-level HSE cars getting heated front and back seats, 20-inch alloy wheels, front and rear parking sensors and cruise control, but the InControl Touch Pro infotainment system feels dated compared to Land Rover's latest Pivi Pro software in newer models like the Land Rover Defender.
 Progress through HSE Dynamic, Autobiography Dynamic and the high-performance SVR models and the list of equipment is even more impressive.